YoeriNijs/vienna/README.md

  {{ variable | pipe1 | pipe2 }}
 ```

-For now, only the pipes below are supported.
-In the future, it may be possible to provide custom pipes on
+<strong>Important:</strong> order is important when you chain pipes since values will be transformed in one pipe, and
-application level.
-If you are a developer, you are welcome to open a PR.
+then passed to another one.
+If you do not respect order, you might end up with invalid values.

 ### Raw